vgalanti/fastvol/docs/pde.md

 \rho(B) = \frac{|a+c| \cos(\pi / (n+1))}{b}
 ```

 However, this formula assumes Dirichlet boundary conditions and the classical SOR convergence theory.
-Due to the projection from the payoff boundary, this $\omega$ is not necessarily optimal, and sometimes differ quite significantly from the true optimal.
+Due to the projection from the payoff boundary, this $\omega$ is not necessarily optimal, and sometimes differs quite significantly from the true optimal.
 However, it is a good first estimate, that we can adjust between timesteps.

 Here are some simple empirical observations we can make when looking at the iteration counts over timestep that hold for both payoff and $V^{n+1}$ initializations.